-Crawford, M. & Gilroy, P. (2013).
+- Crawford, M. & Gilroy, P. (2013).
 Professional impairment and gatekeeping: A survey of master's level training programs.
-Journal of Counselor Preparation and Supervision, 4, 28-37.

-Duba, J.D., Paez, S.B., & Kindsvatter, A. (2010).
+Journal of Counselor Preparation and Supervision, 4, 28-37. - Duba, J.D., Paez, S.B., & Kindsvatter, A. (2010).
 Criteria of nonacademic characteristics used to evaluate and retain community counseling students.
-Journal of Counseling & Development, 88, 154-162.

-Dugger, S.M. & Francis, P.C.
+Journal of Counseling & Development, 88, 154-162. - Dugger, S.M. & Francis, P.C.
 (2014).
 Surviving a lawsuit against a counseling program: Lessons learned from Ward v.
 Wilbanks.
-Journal of Counseling and Development, 92, 135-141.

-Homrich, A. (2009).
+Journal of Counseling and Development, 92, 135-141. - Homrich, A. (2009).
 Gatekeeping for personal and professional competence in graduate counseling programs.
-Counseling and Human Development, 41, 1-24.

-Homrich, A. & Henderson, K.L, (Eds.).
+Counseling and Human Development, 41, 1-24. - Homrich, A. & Henderson, K.L, (Eds.).
 (2018).
 Gatekeeping in the mental health professions.
-Alexandria, VA: American Counseling Association.

-McAdams III, C.R., Foster, V.A., & Ward, T.J.
+Alexandria, VA: American Counseling Association. - McAdams III, C.R., Foster, V.A., & Ward, T.J.
 (2007).
 Remediation and dismissal policies in counselor education: Lessons learned from a challenge in federal court.
 Counselor Education and Supervision, 46, 212-229.

 With regard to academic performance, a minimum GPA of 3.0 in graduate courses is a requirement for graduation from all graduate programs.
-If at any time a student's GPA falls below 3.0, the student will be sent a letter notifying them of academic review.
+If at the end of any semester, a student's GPA falls below 3.0, the student will be sent a letter notifying them of academic review.
 Academic review will result in assignment of probationary status or dismissal.
-After being placed on probation, a student is allowed a remediation period of the subsequent 12 credit-hours of graduate work to raise their GPA to, or above 3.0.
-If, while in the process of completing a portion of the subsequent 12 credit hours, grade calculations indicate that it is not possible to attain a GPA of 3.0 or higher, even if all 12 credit hours were to be completed, the student will be dismissed at that point in time.
-If, after attempting 12 credit hours, the GPA has not been raised to 3.0, the student will be dismissed from the program.
+After being placed on probation, a student is allowed a remediation period of the subsequent 9 credit-hours of graduate work to raise their GPA to, or above 3.0.
+If the student takes more than 9 credits in the subsequent remediation semester(s), the 9 credits that have the lowest grades will be used to calculate the GPA.
+If, while in the process of completing a portion of the subsequent 9 remediation credit hours, grade calculations indicate that it is not possible to attain a GPA of 3.0 or higher, even if all 9 credit hours were to be completed, the student will be dismissed at that point in time.
+If, after attempting 9 credit hours, the GPA has not been raised to 3.0, the student will be dismissed from the program.

 Probation/dismissal can also occur for non-academic reasons.
 The MA in Clinical Mental Health Counseling program educates and trains behavioral health care practitioners for state licensure, and in this regard, has a responsibility to safeguard the welfare of the public and the profession.
 Many graduates of this program will take positions as professional counselors in the community, necessitating the highest level of ethical functioning, professional behavior, dispositions, and personal adjustment.
 Regarding personal adjustment, wellness, and resiliency, the counseling faculty encourages students to engage in personal counseling for their personal and professional growth and well-being.
-The faculty, as well as the Marist Office of Counseling Service, may provide information to students in the program about personal counseling services provided by professionals other than counselor education program faculty and students.
+The faculty, as well as the Marist

+Office of Counseling Service, may provide information to students in the program about personal counseling services provided by professionals other than counselor education program faculty and students.
 In order to help ensure the well-being of the community, the faculty and supervisors will regularly review students' performance related to professional ethics, behavior, and personal stability.
 Faculty are responsible for alerting students about potentially problematic behavior as soon as it is observed.
 The Program Director and counseling faculty have the responsibility of: placing on probation those students who have demonstrated problematic behavior, dispositions, and/or personal adjustment; remediation planning; reviewing of the remediation outcome; and deciding the outcome which may include dismissal from the program.